The Home Energy Scheme (Ngā Whare Ora Taiao o Ngāmotu)

 - A home garden package for food and self-sustainability (eg. green houses, fruit and vegetable gardens and raised beds).

-If you apply between 1 July 2020 and the end of June 2021, there is no administration fee.
-A $200 fee will apply from 1 July 2021.
-Please return your completed application form to any of our service centres, or email it through to email@example.com.
+A $200 administration fee is payable at time of lodgment.
+Please return your completed application form to any of our service centres, or email it through to firstname.lastname@example.org.

 Warmer Kiwi Homes